-How do you explain to a three-year-old the their teeny-tiny 8 month old brother is in the hospital?
+How do you explain to a three-year-old their teeny-tiny 8-month-old brother is in the hospital?
 How do you tell him that he had to have surgery to drain pus from his hip?
 How do you tell anyone this without falling apart?

-Tomorrow is Monday and is the start to what I am sure will be another challenging week.
-Its amazing how much love and affection I have for two little boys that aren’t even my own.
+Tomorrow is Monday and is the start of what I am sure will be another challenging week.
+It’s amazing how much love and affection I have for two little boys that aren’t even my own.
 I can’t wait (alright obviously I can) until I get that feeling with my own kids.